 CCR foster parents are not required to own their home.
 Rentals of all types are acceptable.
 However, prospective foster parents may not rely on Government-assisted housing.

-CCR asks foster parents to have a preferred age range wide enough to consider their home as a resource.
-A preferred age range of 2-4 is too narrow and challenging to accommodate.
-However, a range of 8 and under would allow more placement opportunities.
+Yes, foster parents can have a preferred age range.
+However, if you wish to foster younger children, CCR asks for a minimum age range of 0-8 years, including openess to siblings.
 Of course, we love it when foster parents offer a range of 0-18 years!

 Read more about Choosing the Age of Foster Children.

 Your Clinical Case Manager will visit your home once per week.
-(CCR is the only Wisconsin foster agency providing weekly visits) Visits are designed to provide great support to both foster parents and kids.
+(CCR is proud to be the only Wisconsin foster agency providing weekly support visits) Visits are designed to provide great support to both foster parents and kids.
 CCR case managers have abundant experience and an average of 16 years of employment with us!
 That means long-term relationships and excellent communication.

 A background check and fingerprints are required steps to become a foster parent.
 Traffic violations, parking tickets, most misdemeanors, and many felonies will not prevent you from obtaining a foster license.

 If you have a criminal history, don't give up just yet; even if you have a previos felony, you may qualify to be a foster parent.
-Contact us to discuss.
+Contact us and we can discuss your situation in confidence.
+Read more about background checks.

 Fostering a relative is called Kinship care.
 CCR does not license homes for kinship or child-specific cases.

 Yes.
 However, in Wisconsin, unloaded firearms or other dangerous weapons must be stored and locked in an area not readily accessible to foster children.
-Ammunition materials and firearms shall be stored in separate locked areas.
 Trigger locks alone do not meet the above requirement but may be a supplemental safety measure.
 A weapon cabinet with a glass front is not considered secure, even if it can be locked.

 No. CCR foster parents may not operate an in-home daycare.